-The logic model is one of the evaluation models of organizational performance measurement that is currently widely used.
-This model explains the logical relationship between resources, activities, outputs, audiences, and outcomes

-(Kekahio et al. 2014).
-These relationships describe how a program is planned to run well, i.e., how each component will affect other components to achieve the intended outcomes, for example, that activity will affect output and that these outputs can affect short-term outcomes.
+The logic model is one of the evaluation organizational performance of measurement that is currently widely used.
+This model explains the logical relationship between resources, activities, audiences, and outcomes (Kekahio et al., 2014).
+This relationship describes how a program is planned to run well, i.e., how each component will affect other components to achieve the intended outcomes, for example, that activity will affect output which can affect short-term outcomes.

 The logic model explains well the specific resources needed for particular programs, what activities need to occur, and what changes (both in the short and long term) will ultimately lead to the expected outcomes.
-The logic model will also determine what measurements should be used-that is, what data should be collected-to confirm that an appropriate and expected development has occurred at each different point along the path of the logic model (Tatian 2016).
+The logic model will also determine what measurements should be used-that is, what data should be collected-to confirm that an appropriate and expected development has occurred at each different point along the path of the logic model (Tatian, 2016).

 Kekahio et al. (2014) further elaborate on each component in the logic flow model as follows.
 Resources are the raw materials needed to create a program, implement its activities, and produce the expected outputs and outcomes.
 These resources- often referred to as inputs-can include material items (for example, facilities and funding) and non-material items (for example, time, community support, and specialized skills and knowledge).
-Meanwhile, activities are processes, actions, and activities by which resources are utilized to achieve the intended outcomes.
+Yet, activities are processes, actions, and activities by which resources are utilized to achieve the intended outcomes.
 On the other hand, outputs are tangible as a direct result of a process that is specifically expressed in numbers, for example, the number of students taking an exam or the number of teachers who received training.
 Unfortunately, outputs provide information that comes from completing an activity, so outputs cannot indicate whether or not changes have occurred.
 For example, the output can inform how many teachers are participating in the training, but not by how much the teacher's knowledge increases on the following training topic.

 The last component, outcomes, can be categorized into short-term, medium-term, and long-term groups.
 Short and medium-term outcomes are changes that occur in the knowledge, beliefs, and behavior of participants in an activity/program/activity due to their involvement in the activity/program/activity.
-On the other hand, long-term outcomes - sometimes called impacts - are the effects of a long-lasting program, such as better grades for academic achievement of students, increasing levels of school graduation, and higher levels of student acceptance at universities.
-The role of outcomes then becomes crucial as a picture of the success of a program, so the determination of outcomes must be genuinely adjusted to the objectives of each planned program.
-Some programs may only have short-term goals and outcomes, while other programs only have long-term goals and outcomes.
+On the contrary, long-term outcomessometimes called impacts - are the effects of a long-lasting program, such as better grades for academic achievement of students, increasing levels of school graduation, and higher levels of student acceptance at universities.
+The role of outcomes then becomes crucial as a picture of